K. Subrahmanyam: Strategic Analyst

 In 1965–66, he sought mid-career study leave, and was selected as a Rockefeller fellow in Strategic Studies at the London School of Economics in 1966.
 On returning to India, he was appointed Director of the newly created Institute for Defence Studies and Analyses (IDSA) in New Delhi, a position he held until 1975.
 He then went on to hold a number of senior positions in the Government before returning as Director of IDSA in 1980.
 In 1987, he returned to England as a Visiting Professor and Nehru Fellow at St John's College, Cambridge.
 Between 1974 and 1986, Subrahmanyam served on a number of UN and other multilateral study groups, on issues such as Indian Ocean affairs, disarmament and nuclear deterrence; he also participated at various Pugwash conferences as a senior member.

 Subrahmanyam is the author or co-author of fourteen books.
 These include The Liberation War (1972) with Mohammed Ayoob about the Bangladesh Liberation War, nuclear Myths and Realities (1980), India and the nuclear Challenge (1986), The Second Cold War (1983) and Superpower Rivalry in the Indian Ocean (1989) with Selig S Harrison.

 Journalism

 Subrahmanyam was also well known as a frequent commentator and columnist in several Indian and international newspapers.
-After retiring from government service in the late 80's, he served as consulting editor and policy expert with various Indian publications.
+After retiring from government service in the late 1980s, he served as consulting editor and policy expert with various Indian publications.
 These included The Tribune, The Economic Times and The Times of India.
 Subrahmanyam was on the editorial board of The Times of India when India conducted the 'Shakti' nuclear tests in 1998 and the largely centrist paper famously withheld his comments, temporarily, while it condemned the weapons tests.
 Some of his writings in the press have been compiled and published in two volumes.